 WMD Disarmament & Security in the Middle East

-The course will provide students with a thorough understanding of weapons of mass destruction proliferation across the Middle East and North Africa Region and efforts to strengthen international non-proliferation regimes.
+Our course of 8-sessions will provide students with a thorough understanding of weapons of mass destruction proliferation across the Middle East and North Africa region and efforts to strengthen international non-proliferation regimes.
 The course will be taught through a gender lens and with perspectives from the Middle East.

 Banning nuclear weapons in the Middle East has been linked to broader regional security issues and the eventual banning of all weapons of mass destruction.
 A Weapons of Mass Destruction Free Zone (WMDFZ) was first proposed by Egypt in 1990 with backing from Iran.
 The proposal for a WMD-free zone in the Middle East, however, faces daunting challenges in the most troubled region of the world.

-- Gain an understanding of WMD proliferation globally and in the region.
+- Gain understanding about WMD non-proliferation globally and in the region.

 - Examine the security and disarmament sector through a gender lens and the importance of diverse voices to actively engage and shape this discourse.

-- Examine the history of WMD proliferation across the region.
+- Observe the history of WMD proliferation across the region.

 - Explore the role foreign states play in the development of WMD programs in the region.